Service Dogs, Our Amazing Four-Legged Friends

-Service dogs provide support, companionship, care, and love to their handlers, helping their humans function daily.
-For centuries, they’ve been our best friend.
+Service dogs provide support, companionship, care, and love to their humans, helping them function daily.
+For centuries, dogs have been our best friends.
 They’re non-judgmental, devoted, and love us unconditionally.
 Loyal and obedient, they are protective of their pack and consider their human part of it.

 How Service Dogs Help With PTSD

-Many innate qualities make them the perfect companion to help veterans dealing with PTSD, and they will watch over their partners day and night.
-When trained to recognize indicators of panic and anxiety, they will act to calm and soothe their handler by hugging or snuggling next to them.
+Many innate qualities make dogs the perfect companions to help veterans dealing with PTSD, and they will watch over their partners day and night.
+When trained to recognize indicators of panic and anxiety, they will act to calm and soothe their human by hugging or snuggling next to them.
 And if they sense their charge may be hurting themselves, they intervene using their paws or body to protect their human from self-injury.